Connective tissue: Types

-Connective tissue can be broadly classified into connective tissue proper, and special connective tissue.
+Connective tissue can be broadly classified into connective tissue proper (including loose connective tissue and dense connective tissue) and special connective tissue (including supportive connective tissue and fluid connective tissue).

 Connective tissue proper

-Connective tissue proper consists of loose connective tissue (including reticular connective tissue and adipose tissue) and dense connective tissue (subdivided into dense regular and dense irregular connective tissues.)
 Loose and dense connective tissue are distinguished by the ratio of ground substance to fibrous tissue.
 Loose connective tissue has much more ground substance and a relative lack of fibrous tissue, while the reverse is true of dense connective tissue.

+Loose connective tissue includes reticular connective tissue, and adipose tissue.

+Dense connective tissue is subdivided into dense regular and dense irregular connective tissue.
 Dense regular connective tissue, found in structures such as tendons and ligaments, is characterized by collagen fibers arranged in an orderly parallel fashion, giving it tensile strength in one direction.
 Dense irregular connective tissue provides strength in multiple directions by its dense bundles of fibers arranged in all directions.

 Special connective tissue

+Special connective tissue consists of supportive connective tissue (comprising bone and cartilage) and fluid connective tissue (comprising blood and lymph).
+Special connective tissue are a form of fascia, with blood and lymph being known as liquid fascia.

-Special connective tissue consists of cartilage, bone, and blood.
-Other kinds of connective tissues include fibrous, elastic, and lymphoid connective tissues.
+Other kinds of special connective tissues include fibrous, elastic, and lymphoid connective tissues.
 Fibroareolar tissue is a mix of fibrous and areolar tissue.
 Fibromuscular tissue is made up of fibrous tissue and muscular tissue.

 New vascularised connective tissue that forms in the process of wound healing is termed granulation tissue.
-All of the special connective tissue types have been included as a subset of fascia in the fascial system.

-Bone and cartilage can be further classified as supportive connective tissue.
-Blood and lymph can also be categorized as fluid connective tissue.